"It is dangerous to be right in matters on which the

 I try to take my own advice: I always imagine that electric currents in

 circuits are not flows of electrons, instead they are flows of

 "charges" or "charged particles."
-Unless we know what kind of conductor
+Unless we know the type of conductor

-is involved, we cannot know whether an electric current is composed
+involved, we cannot know whether electric currents are composed

 generator as your power supply.
 Ask yourself exactly where the flowing

 "electricity" comes from whenever a generator powers a light bulb.
 A

 hand-cranked generator contains a coil and some magnets.
 When cranked, it